jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

 ![Filter components](./img/icons-filter.png)
 ### Filter element
 Create filter element.\
 Four types of filter elements are available: constant efficiency, simple gaseous, simple particle, and ultraviolet germicidal irradiation (UVGI).
-The type of filter element is selected by clicking the option buttons on the component.
+The type of filter element can be selected by clicking the option buttons on the component.
  - **Inputs**:
     - **_name** [required]:
         - Type: Text [Item]